seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ANGELO**
 I show it most of all when I show justice;
 For then I pity those I do not know,
-Which a dismiss’d offence would after gall;
+Which a dismiss'd offence would after gall;
 And do him right that, answering one foul wrong,
 Lives not to act another.
 Be satisfied;
 Your brother dies to-morrow; be content.

 **ISABELLA**
 So you must be the first that gives this sentence,
-And he, that suffer’s.
+And he, that suffer's.
 O, it is excellent
-To have a giant’s strength; but it is tyrannous
+To have a giant's strength; but it is tyrannous
 To use it like a giant.

 **LUCIO**
 *\[Aside to ISABELLA]*
-That’s well said.
+That's well said.

 **ISABELLA**
 Could great men thunder
-As Jove himself does, Jove would ne’er be quiet,
+As Jove himself does, Jove would ne'er be quiet,
 For every pelting, petty officer
 Would use his heaven for thunder;
 Nothing but thunder!
 Merciful Heaven,
 Thou rather with thy sharp and sulphurous bolt
-Split’st the unwedgeable and gnarled oak
+Split'st the unwedgeable and gnarled oak
 Than the soft myrtle: but man, proud man,
 Drest in a little brief authority,
-Most ignorant of what he’s most assured,
+Most ignorant of what he's most assured,
 His glassy essence, like an angry ape,
 Plays such fantastic tricks before high heaven
 As make the angels weep; who, with our spleens,